fishnal/C-Notes/Midterm 1 Review.md

 ```
 We can *dereference* a pointer by using the asterisk (`*`) again.
 For example, if we wanted to dereference `ptr`, we simply do `*ptr` (don't try this yet, keep on reading).

-In the above example, ALL the pointers have not been initialized, otherwise known as *null pointers*.
+In the above example, ALL the pointers have not been initialized.
+Attempting to dereference any of them is not exactly a good idea, and results in undefined behavior.
-Attempting to dereference any of them will result in a segmentation fault (seg-fault) because the program tries to derefence the memory address `0` (which is pretty much never allowed by any operating system).
-That means if we tried to `*ptr`, we get a seg-fault.

 So how do we fix that?
-Simple, just assign a memory address location to that null pointer.
+Simple, just assign a memory address location to that pointer.
 This can be done in a variety of ways: use `malloc`, `calloc`, or get the address of another appropriate variable (known as *referencing*).
 We can reference an address by using the "address-of" unary operator (`&`), as shown below:
 ```c
 int x = 10, y = 50;
 int *ptr = &x; /* points to address of x */